eantoranz/difflame/README.txt

     -w: skip space changes (in both diff and blame)

-    --no-hints: when printing added/removed lines, do not provide the hint (one-line summary of the revision) before the lines themselves.
+    --no-hints: when printing added/removed lines, do not provide the hint (one-line summary of the commit) before the lines themselves.
-        If a number of added/removed lines belong to the same revision one after the other, a single hint line would be printed before them.
+        If a number of added/removed lines belong to the same commit one after the other, a single hint line would be printed before them.
         It would have looked something like this with hints disabled (taken from git project):